databrickslabs/ucx/README.md

 the Databricks account and workspace.
 If not, you might need to be connected to a VPN or configure an HTTP proxy to access your workspace.

-**From local machine to GitHub:** UCX needs internet access to connect to [<u>github.com</u>](https://github.com) (to download the tool) from the machine running the installation.
-The installation will fail if there is no internet connectivity.
+**From local machine to GitHub:** UCX needs internet access to connect to GitHub (https://api.github.com and https://raw.githubusercontent.com) for downloading the tool from the machine running the installation.
+The installation will fail if there is no internet connectivity to these URLs.

 **Solution:** Ensure that GitHub is reachable from the local machine.
 If not, make necessary changes to the network/firewall settings.